ren-hoek/ds-hack/README.md

 # ds-hack

-#End goal
+# End goal
 Classify a range of text documents into types (accounts, reports etc.)

-#Pipeline
+# Pipeline
-Seperate branch for each pipeline element as follows:
+Pipeline element as follows (seperate branch for each task)

 1. Prepare - Convert PDF to JPG and JPG to text (both handwritten and printed text) via Azure Computer Vision OCR API
 2. Extraction - Extract text from HTML.